delton137/delton137.github.io/research.md

 ### New methods for validating general-purpose medical AI

-Already many people are using LLMs like Anthropic and Claude to help with medical questions.
+Already many people are using LLMs like Claude and ChatGPT to help with medical questions.
 Several powerful open source models have appeared as well, such as medBERT.de (2024),[@Bressem2024] MedVersa (2024),[@Zhou2024MedVersa], CancerLLM,[@Li2024] and OpenBioLLM.
 The FDA